SUSTAINABILITY AT PIERCE TRANSIT

 Dedicated Green Team

-Pierce Transit’s Green Team comprises representatives from a variety of departments including Data Analytics, Marketing, Maintenance, Safety & Training, Community Development, ADA Accessibility and Planning.
+Pierce Transit’s Green Team comprises representatives from a variety of departments including Data Analytics, Marketing, Communications, Maintenance, Safety & Training, Community Development, ADA Eligibility and Planning.
 The goal of the Green Team is to establish sustainability outcomes for the agency and develop best practices, benchmarks and data collection protocol to measure outcome attainment.

 Data collection protocol includes:

 - Develop matrices to measure data

 - Increase employee awareness of PT sustainability practices, as well as awareness in community